Whimsyduke/SC2_GameTranslater/HowtoUse/Readme_enUS.md

 5.Usage Status
 ------------

 >Show the usage status in the mod.
 Such as added, modified and abandoned.
-Requires using `Reload Compontends` first.
+Requires using `Reload Components` first.

 6.Abandoned Text
 --------------

 >The default abandoned text is same as the source text.
-If use the `Relaod Compontends` to load an old version mod, it will show the text of `old version mod` and can be used to compare with current text.
+If use the `Relaod Components` to load an old version mod, it will show the text of `old version mod` and can be used to compare with current text.

 Detail View
 ==================